-Regulation 4.2.10 of the Handbook of Academic Regulations and Procedures specifies the grade rechecks and grade appeals process.
+Regulation 4.2.10 of the Handbook of Academic Regulations and Procedures and section 6 of the Student Handbook specify the grade rechecks and grade appeals process.
 The Student Complaints Procedure deals with complaints from learners.
 The undergraduate, postgraduate and Erasmus student charters are available on the Corporate Secretary's website.